 In day-to-day operations, Monex People must strictly abide by all relevant laws and regulations as well as the Ethics and Compliance Code of Conduct.
 In addition, Monex People are expected to adhere to laws and regulations and act as good citizens in the local communities in which they live.
 The various individual and concrete management decisions and business activities of the Group must be made and implemented in an ethical manner, and the interests of society in mind.
 To ensure the strict and ongoing observance of the above-mentioned policy, the Group will continuously strive to enhance the relevant systems throughout the entire Group and maintain and elevate the morals of Monex People.

-As a system to ensure thorough compliance with laws and regulations at each Group company, the team in charge of ethics and compliance activities develops an annual plan and promote activities in accordance with the plan.
-The executive officers of each Group company are in charge of these activities, and they liaise with the Group’s team.
-The executive officer in charge of the team reports directly to the Group’s CEO and the Group’s Board of Directors.
-The content of reports is appropriately recorded and stored as documents.
+As a system to ensure the compliance with the laws and regulations at each group company, our ethics team and compliance team respectively are developing annual plans and promoting activities in accordance therewith.
+Executives of our group companies are in charge of these activities, and they liaise with the Monex Group team.
+The executive officer of the Monex Group team reports directly to the CEO and the company’s Board of Directors.

 To prevent corruption and bribery, the Company has enacted the Gift and Donation Management Guidelines, which are action guidelines regarding gift giving based on the Ethics and Compliance Code of Conduct.
 Monex People is required to fully comprehend and strictly comply, which have been formulated with the aim to ensure impartial and independent decisions and to eliminate conflict of interest in all transactions with outside parties.